-- the long-term use for dust-suppression of water with sufficient dissolved salts to affect soil condition

-- disposal to land of any waste water

-- waste rock disposal

-- tailings disposal

-- · disturbance of acid sulfate soils

-- spills at chemical and fuel storage areas.
+- disposal to land of any waste water - spills at chemical and fuel storage areas.

 Propose measures that would prevent or remediate any degradation or contamination of land due to the proposed activities.
 Also, propose any measures required for the management and possible remediation of any existing contamination on the site.